It’s Important to Protect Yourself From Online Identity Theft

 Identity Theft Statistics and Trends

 The Federal Trade Commission publishes a resource called “Consumer Sentinel Network Data Book.”
 The data shows that last year over 167,000 people reported a credit card account that was opened fraudulently with their stolen information.
-Also consumer fraud complaints included imposter scam and illegitimate debt collection processes.
+Also, consumer fraud complaints included imposter scams and illegitimate debt collection processes.

 As more people begin working from home the criminals have shifted their target towards the vulnerabilities that exist in work-at-home environments.
 It is becoming more difficult to protect yourself from online identity theft Cybercriminals are exploiting consumers using fear tactics related to COVID-19.